cs-4241-2024/a1-gettingstarted/README.md

 ## Technical Achievements
 - **Styled page with CSS**: Added style rules for the p, body, header, footer, h, ul, and animation container.
                             Modified the font size for the body & p, the font color for most text, and added a background color.
-                            I also modified the heading for h containers, the width/height of the animation container, and a color gradient for the header and footer.
+                            I also added an opacity to the main page body, modified the heading for h containers, the width/height of the animation container, and a color gradient for the header and footer.
                             Finally, I also aligned text for the table towards the center, made the header table sections italicized and bolded, and created a border for the header & table contents and another outline for the animation container.
 - **JavaScript Animation**: Added a simple moving square to the page that jumps back to starting position.
 - **Semantic HTML tags**: I created a header and footer, alongside a displayed image on the page.